 This course considers finite automata that work on finite or infinite

 words and trees.
-The course concentrates on the connection between
+The course will concentrate on the connection between

-these automata and logics that play an important role in computer
+these automata and certain logics that play an important role in many areas of

-propositional dynamic logic; in particular, it will be shown how
+dynamic logic); in particular, it will be shown how closure and decidability

-The lecture takes place twice a week in room E05:
+The lecture takes place twice a week in room GRU 350: